CircuitSetup/Remote/README.md

 <details>
 <summary>More...</summary>

+  >If there are several APs with identical SSID in your area, you can select a specific AP to use by its BSSID (AP's MAC address).
+You can either manually find out your AP's BSSID and enter it, or have it filled out automatically: Click "Scan for networks", then "Show all".
+If you click on an AP, its BSSID will be copied into BSSID field in the form below.
+To see which AP is which, hover over the name to see its BSSID as a tooltip.

 >Your Remote requests an IP address via DHCP, unless you entered valid data in the fields for static IP addresses (IP, gateway, netmask, DNS).
 If the device is inaccessible as a result of incorrect static IPs,
 >- power-down the device,